babykarte/babykarte.github.io/privacypolicy.md

 **It's not technically possible to provide information about the data collected.
 We don't collect data by ourselves und we don't task someone else to do it for us.
 We don't know anything about you.
 The third Parties might collect data about you.**

-## Hinweis zur verantwortlichen Stelle
+## Responsible body

 Responsible for data processing on this website:

 		Michael Brandtner
 		Weißenburgstraße 3
 		24116 Kiel

-		Telefon: 0431 64367480
+		Germany

+		Phone: +49 431 64367480
-		E-Mail: brandtner_michael@yahoo.de
+		E-mail: brandtner_michael@yahoo.de

-A natural or juristical person is responsible who alone or in a community decides about the purpose and the medium of processing of personal data (e.g. Name, E-Mail address etc.)
+A natural or juristical person is responsible who alone or in a community decides about the purpose and the medium of processing of personal data (e.g. name, E-mail address etc.)

 ## Right to appeal at the appropriate supervisory body
 A victim can report breaks against the GDPR to a supervisory body.
 The victim can do this at a supervisory body in his/her country, his/her place of work or at the place of the break.
 The right of appeal is without prejudice to any other administrative or judicial remedies.